inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ## Workflow Orchestration

+**WHAT TO EXPECT**
-We are going to be using docker.
-Mage and postgres will run in the docker environment.
-We'll take the taxi data, transform, load to Postgress and to GPC, more transforms using pandas, apache arrow, sql and then load to BigQuery.
+- We are going to run Mage and Postgres in a docker environment.
+- We will then take the taxi data, transform it and load it to both Postgres and GPC
+- We will perform additional transformations using pandas, apache arrow, and sql and then load to BigQuery

-Extract, Transform, and load data to multiple sources.
+- We will extract, transform, and load data to multiple sources.

-What is orchestration
+**WHAT IS ORCHESTRATION**
-Orchestration is process of dependeny management, facilitated through automation.
+A data orchestrator manages scheduling, triggering, monitoring, and resource allocation for DE workflows.
+Orchestration is the process of dependency management, facilitated through automation.
 The goal is to automate as many processes as possible.
-A data orchestrator manages scheduling, triggering, monitoring, and resource allocation for DE workflows

-- Every workflow requires sequential steps
+Every workflow requires sequential steps:
 - Steps = tasks = blocks (madge lingo)
 - Workflows = DAGs (directed acyclic graphs) or Pipeline

 Orchestration is one of the undercurrents to Extract-Transform-Load lifecycle, it happens throughout the entire lifecycle.